Risk management

 Risk mitigation

 ALK strives to act professionally, honestly, and with high integrity throughout the company in relation to stakeholders.
 ALK’s Code of Conduct defines ALK’s high standard of ethical behaviour in relation to customers, employees, shareholders, society, suppliers, and partners.
+Annually, all employees are asked to sign and confirm their knowledge of the Code of Conduct and to take an online test.
+ALK has established a whistleblower scheme which allows for the confidential and anonymous internal and external reporting of potential or suspected wrongdoings.
 Immediate action is taken on substantiated non-compliance.
-Annually, all employees are asked to sign and confirm their knowledge of the Code of Conduct and to take an online test.

 Internal controls and policies are in place to safeguard ALK’s intellectual property rights.
 The risk that ALK might infringe patents or trademark rights held by other companies, as well as the risk that other companies may attempt to infringe the patents and/or trademark rights of ALK are monitored and, if necessary, suitable measures are taken.

-2021 movement: The impact of the risk is stable and has not changed from the year before
+2022 movement: The impact of the risk is stable and has not changed from the year

 Description